MichaIng/DietPi/README.md

 ### Honourable Mentions/Thanks

-A personal thanks to **Pilovali** for helping DietPi during our early days with desperately needed webhosting.
+A personal thanks to **Pilovali** for helping DietPi during our early days with desperately needed web hosting.

 ---